OkhammahkO/oz-poll/README.md

     badges: []
     cards:

-...this is the start of the actual "card"...
+...you paste the  actual "card", which starts like this...

       - type: vertical-stack
         cards: